Australian

 Practising

-and events cancelled, here’s how some art collectives are
+galleries shut and events cancelled, here’s how some

 In

-art scene: The uncertainty of these times will have a lasting
+Nepali art scene: The uncertainty of these times will

 Every

-movements: If we care about raising individuals who are
+contemporary art movements: If we care about raising

-Discussion Series could prove to be a good starting point,
+prove to be a good starting point, by Niranjan

 Kathmandu's